-Our cash and cash equivalents consisted of deposits and money market funds held with established national financial institutions.
-Marketable securities consist of U.S. Government and agency obligations and commercial paper.
+Our cash and cash equivalents consisted of deposits, money market funds and commercial paper held with established national financial institutions.
+Marketable securities consist of U.S. Government and agency obligations, commercial paper and corporate bonds.

-Total consolidated cash and cash equivalents decreased \$63.5 million during 2016 due to a \$90.4 million decrease in cash and cash equivalents excluding consolidated construction joint ventures, partially offset by a \$26.9 million increase in consolidated construction joint venture cash and cash equivalents - see Cash Flows discussion below.
-Granite's portion of consolidated construction joint venture cash and cash equivalents was \$44.7 million and \$28.9 million as of December 31, 2016 and 2015, respectively.
-Granite's portion of unconsolidated construction joint venture cash and cash equivalents was \$151.3 million and \$127.8 million as of December 31, 2016 and 2015, respectively.
+Total consolidated cash and cash equivalents increased \$44.4 million during 2017 due to a \$23.1 million increase in cash and cash equivalents excluding CCJVs and a \$21.2 million increase in CCJV cash and cash equivalents - see Cash Flows discussion below.
+Granite's portion of CCJV cash and cash equivalents was \$56.5 million and \$44.7 million as of December 31, 2017 and 2016, respectively.
+Excluded from the table above is Granite's portion of unconsolidated construction joint venture cash and cash equivalents of \$91.0 million and \$151.3 million as of December 31, 2017 and 2016, respectively.
 The assets of each consolidated and unconsolidated construction joint venture relate solely to that joint venture.
 The decision to distribute joint venture assets must generally be made jointly by a majority of the members and, accordingly, these assets, including those associated with estimated cost recovery of customer affirmative claims and back charge claims, are generally not available for the working capital needs of Granite until distributed.